visbond/TwinSpirals/readme.md

 ### Introduction

-The earliest neural networks (Rosenblatt's perceptrons) could only act as linear classifiers, as famously shown by Minsky and Papert.
-Linear classifier means that they could only separate data points by a straight line, plane, or hyperplane (depending on the number of dimensions).
-Neural networks with hidden layers could draw more complicated decision boundaries, and solved the famous XOR problem that had been originally posed by Minsky & Papert.
+The earliest neural networks (Rosenblatt's perceptrons) could only act as linear classifiers, as famously shown by Minsky and Papert (*Perceptrons*, 1969).
+Linear classifier means that the networks could only separate data points by a straight line, plane, or hyperplane (depending on the number of dimensions).

+Later, neural networks with hidden layers could draw more complicated decision boundaries, and solved the famous XOR problem that had been originally posed by Minsky & Papert.
 However even then, early neural networks, with simple densely connected linear models, were unable to classify apart data points that lay along two interleaved spirals, as depicted in the image below (looks a bit like a spiral galaxy).
 ![twin_spirals](https://i.ibb.co/1R4xr79/Twin-spirals.jpg)

-This program displays two different approaches to classify the spirals.
+This program shows two different approaches to classify the points along each spiral.
 Most importantly, it shows the value of transforming the problem space.
 By transforming the domain from rectangular to polar coordinates, we get a more elegant objective function, and are able to calculate it faster.
-We also see that even without domain transformation, a complex-enough network can solve the problem to an arbitrary degree of accuracy, even if the resulting classification (and objective function) might not be elegant to the human eye.
+We also see that even without domain transformation, a complex-enough network can solve the problem to an arbitrary degree of accuracy, even if the resulting classification boundary (and objective function) might not be elegant to the human eye.

 ### Examples